ossf/scorecard-monitor/CONTRIBUTING.md

 ## How to install the dependencies

-First, check that you are using Node 20.11.0 and then execute `npm run ci` instead of `npm i` or `npm install` as you want to mimic the pipeline steps in order to avoid discrepancies later on with the `dist/` as the dependencies are included there.
+First, check that you are using Node v20+ and then execute `npm ci` instead of `npm i` or `npm install` as you want to mimic the pipeline steps in order to avoid discrepancies later on with the `dist/` as the dependencies are included there.

 ## How to run the tests